mbifulco/blog/src/data/drafts/05-i-have-to-tell-you-about-dependabot.md

 This was the final kicker for me.
 Dependabot was [just acquired by GitHub](https://dependabot.com/blog/hello-github/), and is now available _completely free_ for use.
 That's incredible!
 There's no reason for you not to give it a shot.
 Go check it out now, post haste!

 Go install [Dependabot](https://dependabot.com)!

+## For more reading

+- Check out my follow-up post: [How to run dependabot locally on your projects](https://mikebifulco.com/posts/run-dependabot-locally)

 \_Note: the cover photo for this article comes from one of my favorite photographers, [Alex Knight](https://twitter.com/agkdesign), and was made available un [Unsplash](https://unsplash.com/search/photos/robot?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText).
 Thank you Alex for your work!